-The structural design of new or modification of existing buildings, structures, and portions thereof must follow the latest edition of the International Code Council IBC Code and Commentary.
+The structural design of new or modification of existing buildings, structures, and portions thereof must follow the latest edition of the International Code Council IBC Code and Commentary, except as modified in this chapter.
+Generally, the baseline and tier performance levels are intended to align with the structure risk categories as defined by the IBC.